owenkaplinsky/FutureStack-Hackathon/README.md

 # Proactive AI

-## Problem
+## Problem Statement

 Normally, you have to message LLMs if you want information, such as up-to-date news.
 Recently, sites like ChatGPT have added features such as scheduling messages, where the AI sends you a message at a certain time.
 But, the issue is that these are always at a set time, and don't have custom triggers.
 But what if you want to know when something happens dynamically - something that isn't time dependent and isn't predictable?

+Tools like Google Alerts aim to solve this problem by automatically detecting content and forwarding it to you.
+But, this solution has three major flaws:

+1. Every item is forwarded to you - whether it's relevant or not.
+There is no filtering of any kind - meaning users are overloaded with content!
+2. It doesn't capture very many angles: you'd need to make many RSS filters, which lead to more unwanted content than stuff you want!
+Setting this up is time consuming, and requires lots of work to get it done right.
+3. You are only sent links to content.
+This takes a lot of time to read, understand, and act upon.
+And most of the time the content isn't even relevant to you!

+Current AIs are almost always reactive.
+For the few that are proactive, none are able to address all of these issues.

-## Solution
+## Impact Statement

+As humans, we’re drowning in irrelevant information.
+Our project turns LLMs from passive responders into dynamic agents, giving you back your time by filtering noise into signal, and delivering only what matters.

-Our project allows a LLM (llama-4-scout) to use RSS feeds.
-It can dynamically find out when things happen, all on its own.
-With reasoning and chain-of-thought, we can let it determine when there is enough relevant information to proactively reach out to a user, such as with push notifications.
+To do this, we allow llama-4-scout (llama) to autonomously monitor information online, *and* create actionable reports with it, all on its own.
+With reasoning, multi-step filtering, and more, it is able to determine when there is enough relevant information to proactively reach out to a user, making it easier to get information you need to have without being online 24/7.
+Then, once it gathers enough information, it builds a report with citations and specific info that directly ties back into the user's query.

 This allows for you to find out about dynamic things, such as but not limited to:
 - Breaking news